system76/docs/_articles/install-davinci-resolve.md

 ![Download button](/images/davinci-resolve/davinci-resolve-download.png)

-Before DaVinci Resolve will download the site asks you to fill in a contact form (below).
+Before DaVinci Resolve will download, the website asks you to fill in a contact form (shown below).

 ![Questions for download](/images/davinci-resolve/davinci-resolve-questions.png)